The New 52: "Zero Month" and continued title changes

 On January 30, 2013, DC announced that all titles released in April 2013 would be "WTF Certified".
-Each title would feature a gatefold cover and story lines and moments that will leave readers in a state of shock, including the return of Booster Gold.
+Each title would feature a gatefold cover and storylines and moments that will leave readers in a state of shock, including the return of Booster Gold.
 However, DC later dropped the "WTF Certified" branding and did not feature it on any of The New 52 books.
 In February 2013, it was announced that DC Comics would launch two new politically motivated books as parts of the Fifth Wave: The Green Team: Teen Trillionaires and The Movement.
 These would explore concepts similar to the Occupy Movement and the role money has in a world of superheroes.
-A wave of cancellations was also announced for May 2013, including: The Savage Hawkman, The Fury of Firestorm: The Nuclear Man, Sword of Sorcery, Team 7, Deathstroke, and The Ravagers.
+A wave of cancellations was also announced for May 2013, including The Savage Hawkman, The Fury of Firestorm: The Nuclear Man, Sword of Sorcery, Team 7, Deathstroke, and The Ravagers.

-In March 2013, DC announced that it would launch four new titles in June 2013, making up the rest of the Fifth Wave: Superman Unchained, Batman/Superman, Larfleeze and Trinity of Sin: Pandora.
+In March 2013, DC announced that it would launch four new titles in June 2013, making up the rest of the Fifth Wave: Superman Unchained, Batman/Superman, Larfleeze, and Trinity of Sin: Pandora.
 In April 2013, the cancellation of Batman Incorporated was announced for July 2013.
 DC also solicited two director's cut one-shots for the Superman Unchained book and the "Batman: Zero Year" story arc.
 In May 2013, it was announced that Batman Incorporated Special #1 would be published to finish off the Batman Incorporated series in August 2013.
-Another director's cut one-shot was solicited for the "Trinity War" story arc, along with the cancellations of Demon Knights, Legion of Super-Heroes, Threshold and Dial H.
+Another director's cut one-shot was solicited for the "Trinity War" story arc, along with the cancellations of Demon Knights, Legion of Super-Heroes, Threshold, and Dial H.